tanuj-22/serverless_function_twitter_data/README.md

-# Serverless Function for Twitter API
+# Serverless Function for Twitter Data

  A serverless function written in Python and Flask to retrieve Twitter data such as trends, search queries, and hashtags, as well as user information.